Oops19/TS4-GT-Club-Limits/_TS4/mod_documentation/gtcl/README.md

-# GetTogether Club Limits for TS4
+# 🏘️ GetTogether Club Limits for TS4
-The mod removes various GT club limits.
+This mod removes various club limits introduced in the Get Together expansion.

-It will not break with every TS4 update as it is script based.
-So there will be usually no new release after a TS4 update.
+Because it's script-based, it won’t break with every TS4 update — so new releases are rarely needed.

-### Configuration
+## ⚙️ Configuration

-After startup the mod writes a new configuration template to `The Sims 4/mod_data/gt_club_limits/clubs.ini.current.ini`.
-This file can be copied to `clubs.ini` and modified to change the default settings.
+After startup, the mod writes a configuration template to `The Sims 4/mod_data/gt_club_limits/clubs.ini.current.ini`.
+To customize settings, copy this file to `clubs.ini` and edit it manually.
-There is no PIE menu to change the settings.
+There is **no PIE menu** for configuration.

-##### PIE menu options
-PIE menu options to
+## 🧩 PIE Menu Options
-* Join an existing or new clubs (*1)
+- Join an existing or new club (*see note)
-* Delete existing clubs (*1)
+- Delete existing clubs (*see note)
-* Become the leader of a club
+- Become the leader of a club
-* Invite multiple sims to a club (up to 100 per invitation, use this with care)
+- Invite multiple Sims to a club (up to 100 per invitation — use with care)
-* Start a club gathering (While at work one can not join an active gathering.)
+- Start a club gathering
+  *(Note: Sims at work cannot join active gatherings)*
-* Add 10,000 points to a club
+- Add 10,000 points to a club

+**Note (*):**
-(*1) With the UI not updating properly the active sim itself can not delete its own clubs or join a new one.
-Click on any other random sim for these interactions.
+Due to UI limitations, the active Sim cannot delete their own clubs or join new ones.
+Click on another Sim to perform these actions.
+New clubs are always named `o19`.
-A new club is always named 'o19'.
-Switch to the sim who is the owner of the new club to configure it as usual (name, description, rules, ...).
+Switch to the club owner Sim to configure the club (name, description, rules, etc.).

-##### Cheat Commands
+## 🧑‍💻 Cheat Commands
-For testing purposes cheats have been added, they affect the active sim.
+These affect the **active Sim**:
 * `GT_Club_Limits.help` - Print and log the following cheat commands:
 * `o19.gtcl.join` - Join an existing club
 * `o19.gtcl.delete` - Delete existing clubs (*1)